-For its part, Technical Appendix 15, Environmental Management and Occupational Health and Safety, Chapter three (3) Numeral 3.1, establishes "Obligations during the Preliminary Phase: Letter (a) Adjustments, complementation, updating and implementation of the PLMB Environmental and Social Management Plan for Multilateral Entities and the PLMB Monitoring and Follow-up Plan for Multilateral Entities for all works to be executed during the Preliminary Phase".
+Otherwise, the Technical Appendix N. 15, Environmental and Safety and Occupation Health, Chapter three (3) Numeral 3.1, states "Obligations during the Preliminary Phase: Literal (a) Adjustments, complementation, updating and implementation of the PLMB Environmental and Social Management Plan for Multilateral Entities and the PLMB Monitoring and Follow-Up Plan for Multilateral Entities for all works executed during the Previous Phase.

-In accordance with the above, this document contains the adjustments, complementation and updating of the Environmental and Social Management Plan - ESMP and the Monitoring and Follow-up Plan for the First Line of the Bogotá Subway, which the Concessionaire will implement in the development of the adaptation works of the Workshop Yard in the Preliminary Phase.
-Compliance with and application of this ESMP will be mandatory for all contractors and subcontractors of Metro Line 1, therefore, the Concessionaire has established contractual clauses within the contracts with its Contractors, Subcontractors and Suppliers that require compliance with the requirements of this ESMP, including its annexes.
+In accordance with above, this document contains the adjustments, complementation and updating of the Environmental and Social Management Plan - PMAS and the Monitoring and Follow-up Plan for the First Metro Line of Bogota, which the Concessionaire will implement in the development of the adaptation works of the Field Yard in the Preliminary Phase.
+Compliance with and application of the PMAS will be mandatory for all contractors and subcontractors of Metro Line 1, therefore, the Concessionaire has established contractual clauses in the contracts with his Contractors, Subcontractors and Suppliers that require compliance with the requirements of this PMAS, including his annexes.

-This executive summary of the ESMP is structured as follows:
+This PMAS's executive summary is structured as follows:

-Table 1 - PMAS' General Structure
+Table 1 PMAS' General Structure